arescentral/antares/README.rst

     $ make

-You may need to install some extra software first; the configure script give you instructions if so.
+You may need to install some extra software first; the configure script will give you instructions if so.

-..  _the long version is here: http://arescentral.org/antares/contributing/building/
+..  _the long version is here: https://arescentral.org/antares/contributing/building/

 Running Antares
 ---------------